ubccr/treat/README.rst

 ------------------------------------------------------------------------

-TREAT is a multiple sequence alignment and visualization tool specifically designed for sequences containing uridine insertion/deletion RNA editing.
+TREAT is a multiple sequence alignment and visualization tool specifically designed to permit the user to analyze variation in sequences caused by Uridine insertion/deletion RNA editing.
 This phenomenon occurs in trypanosomes, a group of unicellular parasitic flagellate protozoa such as Trypanosoma brucei which causes African sleeping sickness.
 The pre-mRNA sequences in trypanosomes are posttranscriptionally edited by the insertion/deletion of uridylate residues.
-By default, TREAT aligns sequences using 3 bases (A,C,G) and assembles editing sites to detect the extent of uridine (T) editing.
+TREAT aligns sequences using three bases and assembles editing sites to detect the extent of editing of the fourth base, called the edit base.
+The edit base is configurable in TREAT and by default uses 'T'.
 TREAT is written in Go and is released under a BSD style free software license.

 ------------------------------------------------------------------------
 Installation